alexdong/autocrop/README.md

 # autocrop
-A face-aware crop utility using OSX's Vision framework
+A high-performance face-aware crop utility using OSX's Vision framework.

-This utility takes a photo, detect every face in the image file and save it as a jpg file in the directory you specified.
+This utility takes a photo, detect every face in the image file and save it as a square jpg file in the directory you specified.

 Here are a few examples: